alimness/sabbath-school-resources/src/en/devo/start-into-life/12-born-again/04-a-new-life.md

 The eunuch rejoices in his new life, but he is not the only one:

 > <callout>Luke 15:7</callout>
-> 'I tell you that in the same way there is more rejoicing in heaven over one sinner who repents than over ninety-­nine righteous persons who do not need to repent.'
+> 'I tell you that in the same way there is more rejoicing in heaven over one sinner who repents than over ninety-nine righteous persons who do not need to repent.'